 While legal advice might be one consideration, we appreciate that further help and support may be needed.
 Below, you can find some useful resources:

-Report a rape or sexual assault – GOV.UK
+- Government information on reporting a rape or sexual assault

-If you would like to speak to an advisor about seeking compensation for rape, please don’t hesitate to get in touch for free, confidential advice.
+If you would like to speak to an advisor about seeking compensation for a rape victim, please don’t hesitate to get in touch for free, confidential advice.